Peri Cue unauthorized dealership and infringement of protected trademark name. - Webnewswire

-(May 09, 2020) Peri cues hereby ofﬁcially announce that Ernst Aschauer from Austria (and its website www.pericues.com /shop: Billardtempel/ IOS APP: Billardtempel) is not an ofﬁcial authorized distributor of the Peri cues brand, this person has no longer authorization with Peri cues.
+(May 10, 2020) Peri cues hereby ofﬁcially announce that Ernst Aschauer from Austria (and its website www.peri-cues.com/shop : Billardtempel/ IOS APP: Billardtempel) is not an ofﬁcial authorized distributor of the Peri cues brand, this person has no longer authorization with Peri cues.

 He has repeatedly posted low-selling product information on social media websites such as Facebook, spreading negative comments about Peri cues everywhere, this signiﬁcantly impacts the Peri cues brand.
 Peri cues have made a complaint against this person for selling fake goods, underselling, and defaming the peri cue brand.
 Our company reserves the right to hold him/her legally liable.
 And remind all peri cue dealers and fans not to buy and avoid being cheated in this way.